WickyTheAnalyst/mercedes-benz-hr-analyticss/README.md

 - The random forest model outperformed the decision tree model, especially in terms of AUC (94%).

 **Recommendations:**
+This project concludes that employee overwork is a significant issue requiring HR intervention.
+Recommendations include capping project assignments, recognizing and promoting tenured employees, ensuring fair workload and overtime compensation, clarifying policies and expectations, conducting cultural evaluations, and reviewing performance reward scaling.
+Future steps include evaluating data leakage from the last evaluation feature and exploring k-means clustering to analyze employee clusters.
 - Implement a cap on the number of projects employees can work on to prevent excessive workload.
 - Recognize and promote employees with at least four years of tenure.
 - Ensure fair compensation or incentives for employees working longer hours.
 - Communicate overtime pay policies and clarify workload and time-off expectations.
 - Conduct cultural evaluations and initiate improvements.
 - Review the evaluation score system for fairness.
+To retain employees and create a healthier work environment, consider the following recommendations for stakeholders:
+- Cap Project Assignments: Implement a limit on the number of projects employees can work on simultaneously to prevent excessive workload.
+- Tenure-Based Recognition: Recognize and promote employees who have been with the company for at least four years, and investigate the reasons behind the dissatisfaction of four-year tenured employees.
+- Fair Workload and Overtime: Ensure fair compensation or incentives for employees working longer hours, or reconsider workload expectations.
+- Communication and Policy Clarity: Inform employees about overtime pay policies, and clarify expectations regarding workload and time-off.
+- Cultural Evaluation: Conduct company-wide and team-specific discussions to understand and address the work culture, seeking improvements in various contexts.
+- Performance Reward Scaling: Review the evaluation score system to ensure that high scores are not reserved solely for employees working 200+ hours per month.
+Consider a proportionate scale for rewarding effort and contributions.

 ## 7. Next Steps <a name="next-steps"></a>